-Click here to know what you need, when traveling from your country to the Netherlands.
+Click here to find out what is required, when travelling from your country to the Netherlands.

 An important announcement was made by the Dutch government.
 As of Saturday 25 September, a further relaxation of Covid measures will be passed in the Netherlands, including the elimination of the social distancing measure.
 As of Wednesday 22 September, fully vaccinated travelers coming out of very high-risk areas are exempt from the mandatory quarantine*.